davidtungy/neural-network/README.md

 # neural-network
 Neural network coded from scratch in C++.
-Python is better in a practical sense, but this is a fun challenge to test my own understanding.
+Python is definitely better from a practical sense, but this is a fun challenge to test my own understanding.